mesopelagique/StackView/README.md

 to help there is two macros

-### Apply stack alignment to selected group
+### stack: align vertically & horizontally

-you could in macro menu apply horizontal or vertical stack alignment
+you could in macro menu apply horizontal or vertical stack alignment to selected group

-unfortunately you could not select a `spacing` like that
+#### stack: set spacing

+Before applying alignment you could register the spacing.

+> this will register custom json key in Form in first element of group, the rectangle

-### Generate code
+### stack: generate new code

 it generate the code to init a `cs.Stack` with all selected group elements.